-On April 6, 2018, the International Trade Administration’s National Travel and Tourism Office (NTTO) announced it will suspend data releases on overseas arrivals to the United States pending resolution of underlying technical issues with a significant number of records received from U.S. Customs and Border Protection (CBP).
-NTTO said that its review of 2017 arrivals records from CBP uncovered a meaningful and increasing number of non-U.S. citizens traveling on visas to the United States being categorized as U.S. residents.
-These travelers were consequently removed from the visitor count of overseas travelers arriving into the United States, resulting in a probable undercount for 2017, NTTO said.
+In announcing its decision to suspend publication of overseas arrival data, NTTO said its review of 2017 arrivals records from CBP had uncovered a meaningful and increasing number of non-U.S. citizens traveling on visas to the United States being categorized as U.S. residents.
+These travelers were consequently removed from the visitor count of overseas travelers arriving into the United States, resulting in an undercount of overseas arrivals.